 So, what is play?

 As it turns out, play truly is the work of children.
+Playing is their occupation and it's crucial to learning and reaching developmental milestones.

 According to Aistear: the Early Childhood Curriculum Framework’s Learning and developing through play, play has 10 characteristics: it can be active, risky, communicative, interactive, symbolic, or therapeutic, and is always meaningful, involved, voluntary, and enjoyable - learn more about the 10 characteristics of play.